 grant continuing approval;

-grant conditional approval, state the conditions, and establish time lines for meeting the stated conditions; or
+grant conditional approval, state the conditions, and establish time lines for the program to meet the stated conditions; or

-disapprove the licensure program, state the reasons for disapproval, and, if needed, stipulate a termination date that will accommodate persons enrolled in the program.
+disapprove the licensure program, state the reasons for disapproval, and, if needed, stipulate a termination date to accommodate persons enrolled in the program.

-Licensure programs that vary in curricular design must be approved provided that program components meet the criteria for approval in this part.
+The board must approve licensure programs that vary in curricular design if the program components meet the approval criteria in this part.

-If an institution makes revisions in an approved licensure program, the administrator of the defined administrative and instructional unit of that institution shall forward to the board a written description of the licensure program revision.
-An audit must be made to verify that the revised licensure program continues to meet rules of the board.
+If an institution revises a board-approved licensure program, the administrator of the defined administrative and instructional unit of that institution must forward to the board a written description of the licensure program revision.
+The board must undertake an audit to verify that the revised licensure program continues to meet board rules.
 Each verified licensure program revision is an amendment to the approved licensure program.

-The board shall revoke or suspend the approval of a licensure program if the board determines that an approved licensure program no longer complies with this part.
+The board must revoke or suspend the approval of a licensure program if the board determines that an approved licensure program no longer complies with this part.